jonboulle/nstack-docs/quick_start/workflow.rst

 =========================

 In the previous tutorial, we built and published a Python module `Demo` using NStack.
-This module had a single method on it, ``numChars``, which counted the number of characters in some text.
+This module had a single function on it, ``numChars``, which counted the number of characters in some text.
 Although it has been published, we cannot talk to it until we connect it to a `source` and a `sink`.
 In this tutorial, we're going to do this, and we'll be using an HTTP endpoint as a `source`, and NStack's built-in log as a `sink`.
 When we're finished, we will be able to send some text to an HTTP endpoint, and see the length of the text in our log.

-.. note:: Sources generate data which gets sent to your method, and sinks receive the data which your method outputs.
+.. note:: Sources generate data which gets sent to your function, and sinks receive the data which your function outputs.
 Learn more in :ref:`Concepts<concepts>`

-Let's first refresh ourselves on what the input and output types of our method were by asking NStack:
+Let's first refresh ourselves on what the input and output types of our function were by asking NStack:

 .. code:: bash

-  > nstack list methods
+  > nstack list functions
   Demo.numChars : Text -> Integer

-This means that our method can be connected to any source which generates ``Text``, and can write to any sink which can take an ``Integer`` as input.
+This means that our function can be connected to any source which generates ``Text``, and can write to any sink which can take an ``Integer`` as input.

 One of the sources that NStack provides is ``http``;
 if you use this source, NStack sets up an HTTP endpoint which you can send JSON-encoded data to.
-As a sink, we are going to use the NStack ``log``, which is a simple sink for seeing the output from your method.
+As a sink, we are going to use the NStack ``log``, which is a simple sink for seeing the output from your function.

 .. note:: See a list of available sources and sinks in :ref:`Supported Integrations <supported_integrations>`